vanyasem/YandexPlacePicker/README.md

 ## A key difference

-Different than Google's Place Picker, PING **doesn't** search for places according to where the user is pointing the map to.
-Instead, the user is required to manually press the *Search this location* button.

 There is a capability to utilize icons, but Google's icon names differ from Yandex's (and there isn't a full list anywhere to find), which requires manual renaming of all the icons.
 A few of them (banks, for example) are included.
 Feel free to contribute with more icons.

 ## Download